-Omicron Campus Klaus, © David Matthiessen
+Omicron Campus, Klaus © David Matthiessen

 User perspective – work environments

-In our user series, we visit some of our projects and meet our users in an open dialogue, with perspectives from the other side.
+In our user series, we visited some of our projects and met our users in an open dialogue, with perspectives from the other side.
 For us, it was an opportunity to gain insights from their daily life and get to the bottom of questions: What has stood the test of time and what would we do differently today?
 What emotions does a space trigger?
 How comfortable do the users feel?
 What do they like, what would they change?
 We went on site and let our users have a say in this format.

 Interview with Martin Pfanner from Omicron